 Keep the Litter Cabinet Organized

 If you can find a cabinet with two doors and no drawers, you can make concealing a litter box a lot less cumbersome.
 Instead of needing to remove and convert any drawers, all you'll need to do is add a cat door.
 We love how Danae from The Homebody House organizes her litter storage area.
-She hung the litter pan on the inside of the cabinet door and stores other essentials on the top shelf.Continue to 6 of 18 below.
+She hung the litter pan on the inside of the cabinet door and stored other essentials on the top shelf.Continue to 5 of 16 below.

 Paint a Pattern on a Basic Litter Box Cover